kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

-The MCP ecosystem is progressing fast and we are actively keeping an eye on the latest developments in the ecosystem.
+The MCP ecosystem is progressing fast and we are actively keeping an eye on the latest developments.
 We'd love to work with our user community  to learn about how they intend to use MCP servers and clients in their applications.
+Just like Kuzu itself, Kuzu-MCP is free and open source and available on [GitHub](https://github.com/kuzudb/kuzu-mcp-server).
 So, please try out our MCP server, share your thoughts on [Discord](https://kuzudb.com/chat), and check out our [GitHub](https://github.com/kuzudb/kuzu).
 Till next time!

 ---